superhero1/ffritz/README-6591.md

 There might be LATER BIOS VERSION .. i cant tell if/how it works there, so check twice before proceeding!

 Required is a ftp client which supports passive mode.
 I recommend using the native Ubuntu/Debian ftp client (see troubleshooting section further below).
+Alternatively you can use the [YourFritz/eva_tools](https://github.com/PeterPawn/YourFritz) PowerShell tools to query/change settings and push images to flash partitions.

+All examples here use the default address 192.168.178.1.

+To enter the EVA bootloader's FTP server:
+- Repower the box
+- Wait ca 5 seconds
+- Run the ftp client: ftp 192.168.178.1
+  user/password is adam2/adam2

+The corresponding eva_tools command (re-power the box and run it):

+      .\EVA-FTP-Client.ps1 -ScriptBlock { Login }

 Steps: